 You are not happy, and you cannot attract many clients.
 Are you still a professional massage therapist just because you have a piece of paper that says so?

-- I happen to live in Thailand.
-There are many excellent Thai Massage therapists living in villages who have learned their craft from their mother or a friend.
-They have never seen an official massage school from the outside, what to speak of from the inside.
+- I have lived in Thailand for 20 years.
+And I know that there are many excellent Thai Massage therapists living in villages who have learned their craft from their mother or a friend.
+They have never seen an official massage school from the outside, and what to speak of from the inside.

 And they don’t even know the meaning of certification.
 But they have helped hundreds of people for many years.
-They have the healing touch, the skills, the experience, and the intuitive knowledge of what to do.
+They have the healing touch, the skills, the experience, and the intuitive knowledge for doing the right thing.
 Are they professionals or not?

-- Recently a neighbor of mine came to me asking for help with her excruciating pain in the upper back.
-I worked on her, but I did not charge her anything.
+- Once a neighbor of mine came over and asked me for help with her excruciating pain in her upper back.
+I worked on her, but I did not ask her for any money.
 It was just a goodwill session for a friend and neighbor.

 Her pain subsided greatly and she was very happy.
 If I would not have had some official paper that certified me, would that have been an unprofessional massage despite its professional results?

-- You get a session from a licensed therapist, but it does not feel good, it is painful, and the touch just doesn’t feel right.
+- Imagine this – you get a session from a licensed therapist, but it does not feel good, it is painful, and the touch just doesn’t feel right.
 You can’t wait to get out of there and decide to never come back.
 Was that a professional massage?

-- You are a highly experienced and qualified long-time therapist.
+- Let’s say you are a highly experienced and qualified long-time therapist.
 But you let your license expire.
 What are you now?
 Are you still a professional, or are you an unlicensed professional?

 Are you unprofessional now, or are you an amateur suddenly?
 Did your qualification and ability to touch people expire along with your license?